froots/froots.github.io/cv.md

 ### FanDuel

-* I grew and led FanDuel's front-end development capability and technical vision as the company grew from tiny startup to a $1b valuation.
+* Led front-end engineering capability and technical vision from start-up to $1b valuation
+* Managed and mentored a team of up to 15 co-located and distributed front-end engineers
-* I played the leading role in the transformation of FanDuel's core product from desktop-only PHP site to a multi-channel suite of responsive web and native mobile applications.
+* Leading role in transformation from desktop PHP site to suite of responsive web and native apps
-* I designed the core REST API and led development, rollout and migration work to shift client applications to use it exclusively as part of a wider shift to a services-oriented architecture.
+* Designed REST API and led development as part of move to services-oriented architecture

 ### FreeAgent

-* Developed engineering strategy guidance for modernising the UI of FreeAgent's 10 year-old SaaS accounting application.
+* Developed engineering strategy for modernising UI of 10 year-old SaaS accounting application
-* Coached a cross-functional team to deliver a migration of the core bookkeeping app to a more maintainable React and Redux application architecture.
+* Coached a dev team to migrate core functionality to a maintainable React and Redux architecture

 ### Registers of Scotland

-* Advised on improving leadership of UI engineering practices and architecture across 12 agile product delivery teams.
+* Advised on improving UI engineering practices and architecture across 12 agile delivery teams

 ### Sumdog

-* Advised a team on a successful rescue of a business-critical JavaScript application that had become resistant to change and maintenance.
+* Advised and coached a team on the successful rescue of a neglected JavaScript application

 ### Criton, Bird.i

-* One-to-one coaching on product engineering and tech leadership topics.
+* 1-1 coaching on product engineering and tech leadership topics with new engineering leaders

 ## Recent work history